The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 Women do not wish to take estrogen.

 Progestins and progesterone can be given by mouth for 21 days a month.
 When these hormones are taken this way, they may not prevent pregnancy.
-Thus, if women do not wish to become pregnant, they must use another method of birth control.
-These hormones may also be given through an intrauterine device (IUD) or by injection every few months.
-The IUD and injection forms are effective as birth control.
+Thus, if women do not wish to become pregnant, they must use another method of birth control, such as an intrauterine device (IUD) Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
+In the United States, 12% of women who use contraception use IUDs.
+IUDs are popular... read more or medroxyprogesterone Contraceptive Injections Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more given by injection every few months.

-Other drugs that are occasionally used to treat abnormal uterine bleeding include danazol Drugs used to treat endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more (a synthetic male hormone, or androgen) and gonadotropin-releasing hormone (GnRH) agonists Drugs used to treat endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more (synthetic forms of a hormone produced by the body, sometimes used to treat bleeding caused by fibroids).
-However, these drugs have significant side effects that limit their use to a few months.
+Other medications that are occasionally used to treat abnormal uterine bleeding include danazol Drugs used to treat endometriosis (a synthetic male hormone, or androgen) and gonadotropin-releasing hormone (GnRH) agonists Drugs used to treat endometriosis (synthetic forms of a hormone produced by the body, sometimes used to treat bleeding caused by fibroids).
+However, these medications have significant side effects that limit their use to a few months.
+Danazol is not frequently used because it has many side effects.

-If heavy menstrual bleeding is thought to be caused by fibroids, other oral drugs, some of which contain hormones, may be used (see also Fibroid Treatment Treatment A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more ).
+If heavy menstrual bleeding is thought to be caused by fibroids, other oral medications, some of which contain hormones, may be used (see also Fibroid Treatment Treatment A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more ).

 If women are trying to become pregnant and bleeding is not too heavy, they may be given clomiphene (a fertility drug) by mouth instead of hormones.
 It stimulates ovulation.

-If the uterine lining (endometrium) remains thickened or the bleeding persists despite treatment with hormones, hysteroscopy is usually done in an operating room to look into the uterus and is followed by dilation and curettage (D and C).
+If the uterine lining (endometrium) remains thickened or the bleeding persists despite treatment with hormones, hysteroscopy is usually done in an operating room to look into the uterus.
+It is followed by dilation and curettage (D and C).
 For a D and C, tissue from the uterine lining is removed by scraping.
 This procedure may reduce bleeding.
-However, in some women, it causes scarring of the endometrium (Asherman syndrome), which can cause menstrual bleeding to stop (amenorrhea).
+However, in some women, it causes scarring of the endometrium (Asherman syndrome), Scarring can cause menstrual bleeding to stop (amenorrhea) and make biopsy of the endometrium difficult later.
+Endometrial ablation does not prevent pregnancy.

 If bleeding continues to be substantial after other treatments have been tried, doctors may recommend removal of the uterus (hysterectomy).